 Thigh strain treatment

-A professional therapist can make an accurate diagnosis.
-They will advise you on treatment and a full rehabilitation program.
+A professional therapist can make an accurate diagnosis and advise on a detailed rehabilitation program.
+This is important so you know exactly what your injury is.
 They may also use electrotherapy such as ultrasound to aid the healing process.
+Later, as you progress they are likely to use sports massage techniques.

 Thigh strain exercises

-After the initial acute stage of the injury has passed, a gradual rehabilitation program consisting of stretching and strengthening exercises should begin.
+After the initial acute stage has passed, begin a full step-by-step rehabilitation program which inclues stretching, strengthening, activation and functional exercises.

 References